ida/adi.playlist/README.txt

 Usage
 =====

-Fill a folder with audiofiles, select 'adi_playlist' of the "Display"-dropdown-menu to change the view of the folder and a a playlist will be shown.
+Fill a folder with audiofiles, select 'adi_playlist' of the "Display"-dropdown-menu to change the view of the folder and a playlist will be shown.

 Default behaviour is to play the list until its end, one track after another, optionally click the inifinity-symbol to play the list infinitely in a loop.